What is available for everyone

 Dynamic Support Register (DSR) is used within local areas to identify individual children and young people with a learning disability, autism or both who are at risk of admission to a mental health inpatient setting or home/placement breakdown without specific and timely dynamic support.

-The DSR enables all agencies involved in commissioning and delivering care and support to provide timely support for those whose mental health or well-being is deteriorating.
+The DSR enables all agencies involved in delivering care and support to provide timely support for those whose mental health or well-being is deteriorating.

 The register is reviewed once monthly and some local areas have weekly DSR meetings to discuss young people who are on the DSR or at risk of being on the DSR.
 During the DSR meetings this helps key professionals continually evaluate the risk(s) and also progress of the child or young person.